Here’s the Completely Decoded Business Model Of Pinterest And How Its Successful

 Pinners get this service for free where they don’t need to pay money.
 The business model is completely built on top of its Pinners, where they are the core for the business.

-More precisely, Pinterest claims to work on providing the “right” content for their pinners, using the following principles at its core:
+More precisely, Pinterest claims to work on providing the “right” content for its pinners, using the following principles at its core:

 1. Transparency